DUI Consequences & Michigan OWI Law

 When you get pulled over for driving under the influence in Michigan, that’s not something to take lightly.
 A Michigan OWI or DUI conviction can have serious ramifications that affect the rest of your life.
-Driving under the influence isn’t just a traffic ticket — it’s a criminal violation that will be on your record permanently, and visible to anyone who does a background check.

 You might go to jail.

 Even a first offense for OWI or OWVI in Michigan can result in jail time.
 In addition to the stress and anxiety of being incarcerated, that’s time lost from work, from your family, or from your education.
 You could lose your job if you go to jail, or if you’re a college student you might fall so behind on your classes that you can’t complete the semester, and it may take you longer to finish your degree.
 Your best option for avoiding jail time is to hire an experienced Detroit OWI defense attorney who will work aggressively on your behalf to get your case dismissed or your penalties reduced.

-- You might have to pay expensive fines.
+You might have to pay expensive fines.

-Fines for a DUI conviction can be thousands of dollars — and you can experience negative impacts, including ongoing suspension of your driver’s license, if you don’t pay them.
+Fines for a DUI conviction can be thousands of dollars — and you can experience negative impacts, including ongoing suspension of your driver’s license if you don’t pay them.
 Also, fines from a DUI can’t be discharged in bankruptcy, so there’s no getting rid of them.
 You might be able to get on a payment plan, but even that might be a hardship if your fines are significant.
 A skilled Detroit DUI defense lawyer can help you fight the drunk driving charge and potentially avoid fines you can’t afford.

 You might lose your driver’s license.

 If you’re convicted of an OWI or OWVI offense, you should expect that your driver’s license will be suspended.
 Under some circumstances, it may even be revoked.
-To get your driver’s license back, you’ll have to pay fines and fees, and meet a list of conditions imposed by the court or the Secretary of State’s office.
+To get your driver’s license back, you’ll have to pay fines and fees and meet a list of conditions imposed by the court or the Secretary of State’s office.
 While you’re waiting out your suspension and working to meet the conditions to get your license back, you won’t be allowed to drive — not to go to your job, or to pick up your kids from school or activities, or to go to the grocery store or doctor’s appointments or other normal, everyday activities.
 However, a good Michigan OWI defense lawyer may be able to help you avoid a suspension or get your license back.

-- You might lose your job or have trouble finding work.
+You might lose your job or have trouble finding work.

 If you do any kind of driving for your job — even using your own car — chances are that your employer periodically checks your driving record, or has some kind of policy in place for what happens when you get into an accident or get a ticket for a traffic violation.
 An OWI is a criminal offense, and a conviction may prompt your boss to decide that you’re too great a risk to continue to employ.